-Like Margot’s steal attempt, Rays come up short in Game 5
+Margot out at home, Rays unable to steal Game 5 from Dodgers

 ARLINGTON, Texas (AP) — Manuel Margot snuck a few steps down the line and took off toward home plate, trying to steal a run for Tampa Bay.

+“It was my decision, 100% my decision,” Margot said through a translator.
+“I thought it was a good idea at the time.
+I thought I had a pretty good chance at potentially being safe.”

-He came up a little short — just like the rest of the Rays in their attempt to nab Game 5 and go ahead in this World Series.
+He came up a little short — just like the rest of the Rays in their attempt to swipe Game 5 from the Dodgers and go ahead in this World Series.

 A night after Tampa Bay’s stunning ninth-inning victory, which ended with Randy Arozarena on his stomach and slapping home plate after scoring the winning run, Margot couldn’t get his hand there before getting tagged out by catcher Austin Barnes.

-That inning-ending play in the fourth was the last time the Rays got that close to scoring in a 4-2 loss to the Los Angeles Dodgers on Sunday night that left Tampa Bay in a 3-2 Series deficit.
+That inning-ending play in the fourth was the last time the Rays got that close to scoring in a 4-2 loss to Los Angeles on Sunday night that left Tampa Bay with a 3-2 Series deficit.

+“It was a gutsy move, and it didn’t work,” said Kevin Kiermaier, the batter when Margot got caught.
+“That’s not the reason why we didn’t win the game tonight.”

-Needing a win to force a deciding Game 7, the Rays are set to start 2018 AL Cy Young Award winner Blake Snell on Tuesday night.
+Needing a victory to force a deciding Game 7, the Rays are set to start 2018 AL Cy Young Award winner Blake Snell on Tuesday night.
 The lefty struck out nine in 4 2/3 innings when the Rays won 6-4 in Game 2 last Wednesday.

+As for Margot’s decision to try to steal home, Tampa Bay manager Kevin Cash seemed to be careful when asked if it was right move at the time.

+“If Manny felt that he had a read on it, for whatever reason, it’s tough for me to say yes or no just because he’s a talented baserunner,” Cash said.
+“He might be seeing something that certainly I’m not or can’t appreciate in the moment right here.
+And he’s trying to do something to pick his team up.”

 Tampa Bay trailed 3-2 against three-time NL Cy Young Award winner Clayton Kershaw when Margot drew a leadoff walk in the fourth.
 The first-year Rays outfielder stole second base and got a chance for more when Barnes’ throw went off the glove of second baseman Chris Taylor for an error.